 We may elect to redeem all or any portion of the debentures on or after June 20, 2011, at a repurchase price equal to 100% of the principal amount of the debentures, plus accrued and unpaid interest.
-We may be required to repurchase all or any portion of the debentures, at the option of each holder, on June 15, 2011, June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, and upon certain specified fundamental changes, at a price equal to 100% of the principal amount of the debentures, plus accrued and unpaid interest.
-Upon a fundamental change involving a change of control of CRA, we may also be required to pay a make-whole premium which in some cases could be substantial and which may be paid in cash, shares of common stock, or a combination thereof, to the holders of debentures who elect to require us to repurchase or convert debentures.
+We may be required to repurchase all or any portion of the debentures, at the option of each holder, on June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, and upon certain specified fundamental changes, at a price equal to 100% of the principal amount of the debentures, plus accrued and unpaid interest.
+Upon a fundamental change involving a change of control of our firm, we may also be required to pay a make-whole premium which in some cases could be substantial and which may be paid in cash, shares of common stock, or a combination thereof, to the holders of debentures who elect to require us to repurchase or convert debentures.

 Borrowings under the Revolving Line of Credit.
-On January 14, 2004, we entered into a senior loan agreement with our bank for a two-year, \$40 million revolving line of credit.
+We are party to a senior loan agreement with our bank for a \$90 million revolving line of credit with a maturity date of April 30, 2007.
 Subject to the terms of the agreement, we may use borrowings under this line of credit for acquisition financing, working capital, general corporate purposes, letters of credit, and foreign exchanges contracts.
 The available line of credit is reduced, as necessary, to account for certain letters of credit outstanding.
-In June 2005, we amended our loan agreement to increase the existing line of credit from \$40 million to \$90 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
+The \$90 million credit facility allows us to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
 Funds available under the expanded facility will allow us to continue to classify up to \$90 million of our convertible debentures as long-term debt, rather than short-term, and will give us additional flexibility to meet our unforeseen financial requirements.
-In March 2005, we extended the maturity date on the line of credit from January 14, 2006 to April 30, 2007.
-Other than for letters of credit outstanding, there were no amounts outstanding under this line of credit as of September 2, 2005, and the line of credit then available was \$89.4 million.
+Other than for letters of credit outstanding, there were no amounts outstanding under this line of credit as of February 17, 2006, and the line of credit then available was \$89.3 million.

 Borrowings under our credit facility bear interest, at our option, either at LIBOR plus an applicable margin or at the prime rate.
 Applicable margins range from 0.75% to 1.50%, depending on the ratio of our consolidated total debt to consolidated earnings before interest, taxes, depreciation and amortization, or EBITDA, for the preceding four fiscal quarters, subject to various adjustments stated in the senior loan agreement.
 These margins are adjusted both quarterly and each time we borrow under the credit facility.
 Interest is payable monthly.
 A commitment fee of 0.165% is payable on the unused portion of the credit facility.
-Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and by 65% of the stock of certain of our foreign subsidiaries, amounting to net assets of approximately \$55 million as of September 2, 2005.
+Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and by 65% of the stock of certain of our foreign subsidiaries, amounting to net assets of approximately \$104.6 million as of February 17, 2006.